grackle-project/grackle/doc/source/Python.rst

    .. tab:: Legacy Linking

-      It's also possible to achieve linking behavior more similar to the case where we build Pygrackle against an external Grackle-library that was built with the classic build-system (this is consistent with the behavior implemented by Pygrackle's former ``setuptools`` build-system).
+      It's also possible to achieve linking behavior more similar to the case where we build Pygrackle against an external Grackle library that was built with the classic build system (this is consistent with the behavior implemented by Pygrackle's former ``setuptools`` build system).
       Under this scenario, no relationship is assumed between the path to the Grackle shared library that is used while building Pygrackle and the path that is used while running Pygrackle.
       Instead, we assume that the Grackle shared library will be at an arbitrary location known to the system at runtime (e.g. either it's in a standard location that the OS knows to check or you use ``LD_LIBRARY_PATH``/``DYLD_LIBRARY_PATH``.

-      To easily invoke this linking-behavior, you can either pass an additional argument to ``pip`` or define an environment variable.
+      To easily invoke this linking behavior, you can either pass an additional argument to ``pip`` or define an environment variable.

        .. tabs::